adamjodlowski/nodejs-vs-vertx/README.md

 Conclusions
 -----------

-* Vert.x sent more data down the tubes, I suppose it's caused by different 'Date' header formatting (it uses Rhino's NativeDate instead of JavaScripts Date).
+* Vert.x sent more data down the tubes, I suppose it's caused by different 'Date' header formatting (it uses Rhino's NativeDate instead of JavaScript's Date).
+It also prints slightly longer 'X-Response-Timeout' (e.g. 13.0 instead of 13).
 I might look into it in the future.

 Fun facts
 ---------